Realme spruces up narzo series with 3 smartphones in India

-New Delhi, Sep 21 : Ramping up its popular narzo series keeping the youth in mind, smartphone brand Realme on Monday launched three new devices offering latest processors, fast charging and huge batteries in the India market.
+New Delhi: Ramping up its popular narzo series keeping the youth in mind, smartphone brand Realme on Monday launched three new devices offering latest processors, fast charging and huge batteries in the India market.

 The three devices in the series are narzo 20 Pro with a powerful 65W charging technology, narzo 20 with gaming hardware and a cheaper, entry-level narzo 20A.